Documenting Äiwoo, the language of the Reef Islands

 While Äiwoo is a relatively large language for the region, the incursion of Solomon Islands Pijin is leading to increasing domain loss and high rates of code-switching.
 Documenting traditional terms and practices will help strengthen and maintain the language in the fact of these ongoing sociolinguistic changes.

-The deposit includes materials from most of the main villages in the Reefs and has contributions from 73 speakers, the youngest of whom was aged 16 and the oldest 93 at the time of recording.
+The collection includes materials from most of the main villages in the Reefs and has contributions from 73 speakers, the youngest of whom was aged 16 and the oldest 93 at the time of recording.
 As well as dicsussions and monologues on various aspects of Reef Islands life and culture it includes a few videos demonstrating particular procedures such as cooking and basket weaving, recordings of short ceremonies including a maturation rite for a young child and a gift-exchange ceremony as part of the procedures leading up to a marriage, and some short songs and dances.

 Linguistic materials from Äiwoo can also be found in the PARADISEC archive.
 Most of the materials in the SAW2S002 series, collected by Stephen Wurm, is from Äiwoo, and consist mostly of transitional narratives (custom stories) recorded and transcribed mainly by a single speaker: http://www.paradisec.org.au/fieldnotes/SAW2/SAW2S002.htm.
 A set of recordings made by Åshild Næss in 2004-2005 are available at http://catalog.paradisec.org.au/collections/AN1.
 These recordings are mainly from Nenubo and Tuwo villages and include mostly custom stories.

-The deposit totals just over 13 hours of recordings, the majority of which is both audio and video; six recordings totalling around 25 minutes are audio-only because contributors did not wish to be video-recorded, or in one case because of problems with equipment.
+The collection totals just over 13 hours of recordings, the majority of which is both audio and video; six recordings totalling around 25 minutes are audio-only because contributors did not wish to be video-recorded, or in one case because of problems with equipment.
 A total of 42 recordings totalling 6 hours 17 minutes are accompanied by EAF files with transcriptions and interlinear analysis.

 The majority of the recordings concern various aspects of life in the Reef Islands, with a focus on traditional culture such as marriage customs, mat and basket weaving, childbirth, naming customs, burial customs, fishing techniques, tattooing, land rights, gardening, food preparation and preservation, etc. There is also